-If you need help to ensure that a function is secure, please ask on our mailing list or in IRC channel #owncloud-dev on irc.freenode.net.
+If you need help to ensure that a function is secure, please ask on our chat system for details.

 Backporting

 We backport important fixes and improvements from the current master release to get them to our users faster.

 Process

 We mostly consider bug fixes for backporting.
 Occasionally, important changes to the API can be backported to make it easier for developers to keep their apps working between major releases.
 If you think a pull request (PR) is relevant for the stable release, go through these steps: